tian1327/Accord-RL/README.md

 #### Plot Regrets Comparison

-* All models are run for 3e4 episodes, `python plot_all.py 30000` to compare all models.
+* All models are run for 3e4 episodes, navigate to each folder and run `python plot_all.py 30000` to compare all models.

 * Final results for all 3 cases are stored in folders `output_final/`.